 This wasn’t the first time I’d experienced depression.
 In fact, that helped me to recognize my downward spiral.
 I realized it was time to ask for help.

 I first turned to my husband.
-Our relationship had a strong foundation of open communication, and I knew that the only thing holding me back from getting help was my own resistance to share.
+Our relationship had a strong foundation of open communication.
+I knew that the only thing holding me back from getting help was my resistance to share.

 The very first step was sharing my true feelings with him.
 It was scary to let someone in and admit how the fear had consumed me, yet sharing also freed me.